The history of the flu virus

 How is the flu vaccine determined?

-Most nations will then have a body that determines the flu shot based on the advice of the World Health Organisation.
+Most nations will then have a body that determines the flu shot based on the advice of the World Health Organization.
 In Australia, this body is the Australian Influenza Vaccine Committee (AIVC).
 They meet each year at the Therapeutic Goods Administration in Canberra to determine the make-up of the flu vaccine for the upcoming flu season.

 Click here to read more about how the 2020 flu shot is determined.